 Archambault Teaching Award

-2012 nominations produced an exceptionally strong pool of teaching award candidates who brought enthusiasm, professionalism and innovation to their classes, and provoked outstanding reviews from their students.
-We are awarding a first prize, a second prize, and three honorable mentions.
+This year we had another exceptionally strong pool of candidates who brought enthusiasm, professionalism and innovation to their classes, and provoked outstanding reviews from their students.
 The award recipients are:

 1st prize: Maureen Estevez & Jordan Renna for "Neuroscience in Health & Disease"

 Maureen and Jordan’s class stood out as inquiry-based teaching at its best.
 Students were quizzed frequently and critically reflected on their learning.
 The instructors asked for anonymous student evaluations regularly and made sure to integrate feedback into their class.
 Maureen and Jordan also created an extraordinary course pack with clear learning goals and leading questions, resulting in a course that significantly advanced student learning.

 2nd prize: James Joy & Timothy Raben for "The Quantum Revolution in Technology"

 Tim and James did an exemplary job of team teaching.
 They took turns in class, complementing each other’s teaching style, while challenging and inspiring their students.
 Their lessons were carefully planned out, yet there was room for spontaneous discussion and problem solving in the classroom.
 Most remarkably, they made the difficult topic of quantum mechanics accessible to high school students.